KSP-KOS/KOS/doc/source/general/cpu_hardware.rst

 the script to use it, it's probably not a good design choice to use ``WAIT`` inside a trigger.
 Triggers should be designed to execute all the way through to the end in one fast pass, if possible.

+Exception: If you are careful, you can have a trigger lower its priority back down to normal, and then other triggers (or itself) can interrupt it again.
+To see how this works, look at :func:`ALLOWINTERRUPT()`, explained below on this page.

 Do Not Loop a Long Time in a Trigger Body!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~